kalpak92/CppConcurrency/Threads/Readme.md

 ### Backgroud threads

 Detached threads truly run in the background; ownership and control are passed over to the **C++ Runtime Library**, which ensures that the resources associated with the thread are correctly reclaimed when the thread exits

+Calling detach() on a std::thread object leaves the thread to run in the background, with no direct means of communicating with it.